SMFTricks/ST-Shop-Modules/Primary Member Group/README.md

 - Developed by [Diego Andrés](https://github.com/DiegoAndresCortes)

 ## Introduction
-* This module will allow the admin to select a group for the users to join after using the item..
+* This module will allow the admin to select a group for the users to join after using the item.

 ## Requirements
 * [SMF 2.1](https://github.com/SimpleMachines/SMF2.1)